Why is my child struggling to read? Do they have signs of dyslexia?

 Secondly, it is important to note that a learning disability such as dyslexia has absolutely nothing to do with intelligence!!
 Dyslexia has to do with the brain’s ability to process information, especially in regard to sounds and symbols.
 Dyslexia is sometimes referred to as a learning difference!!
 Simply put, a child with dyslexia learns differently.

-It is very important to understand and be aware that being dyslexic does not have to impact a child’s future success!
-They can, like many other famous dyslexics, absolutely succeed in life and fulfill their dreams!!
+It is important to understand and be aware that being dyslexic does not have to impact a child’s future success!
+They can, like many other famous dyslexics, absolutely succeed in life and fulfil their dreams!!

-When asking the question, ‘Is my child dyslexic?’, it is good to know some of the common signs of dyslexia so that you can keep an eye out and pick it up early.
-It has been scientifically proven that if a child’s learning difficulty is picked up early and they get the right help, then they can make significant improvements.
+When asking, ‘Is my child dyslexic?’, it is good to know some common signs of dyslexia so that you can keep an eye out and pick it up early.
+It has been scientifically proven that if a child’s learning difficulty is picked up early and get the right help, they can make significant improvements.

 7 common signs of Dyslexia…

-1 – Letter and/or number reversals – that persist beyond 7yrs old.
+4 – Letter and number reversals – that persist beyond 7yrs old.

 You may see the reversal of letters b and d, p and q, and reversals of numbers like 5 or 3.